blockprotocol/blockprotocol/rfcs/text/0428-extending-types.md

 ## Problems and alternatives

 `unevaluatedProperties` _almost_ provides the functionality we're after, but unfortunately it just barely misses.
-If supertypes themselves specify `{ "unevaluatedProperties": false }`, they are not able to be part of an `allOf` validator, as they will error out as soon as they see properties that is not part of the supertype itself.
+If supertypes themselves specify `{ "unevaluatedProperties": false }`, they are not able to be part of an `allOf` validator, as they will error out as soon as they see properties that are not part of the supertype itself.

 When composing schemas that all contain `{ "unevaluatedProperties": false }`, each schema will disallow any other properties which they do not define.
 Using the following JSON Schema as an example: